|Ronald D. Joslinemail@example.com||(703) 292-7030|

 - Wind and ocean energy harvesting: Focused on fundamental fluid dynamics associated with renewal energy.

 - Fluid-structure interactions: This is an NSF-AFOSR (Air Force Office of Scientific Research) joint funding area focused on theory, modeling and/or experiments for hypersonics applications.
-A small number of awards (depending on availability of funds and proposal quality) will be provided and will be jointly reviewed by NSF and AFOSR using the NSF panel format.
+Proposals will be jointly reviewed by NSF and AFOSR using the NSF panel format, and a small number of awards (depending on availability of funds and proposal quality) will be provided.
 Actual funding format and agency split for an award will be determined after the proposal selection process.
-The AFOSR program that participates in this initiative is the Program on High Speed Aerodynamics (program officer: Dr. Ivett Leyva).
+AFOSR participates in this initiative through the High-Speed Aerodynamics program (program officer: Dr. Ivett Leyva).

-NOTE: Proposals focused on particulates (including droplets) two-way coupled with fluids, colloids, and multiphase rheology and processes should be directed to the ENG/CBET Particulate and Multiphase Processes program (PMP).
-Proposals dealing mainly with materials synthesis, processing and characterization may be more suitable for the ENG/CMMI Advanced Manufacturing program or the Division of Materials Research (DMR) in the Mathematical and Physical Sciences (MPS) Directorate.
-Proposals focused on biological systems may be more suitable for Physiological and Structural Systems in the Biological Sciences (BIO/IOS) Directorate.
+NOTE: Proposals focused on particulates (including droplets) two-way coupled with fluids, colloids, and multiphase rheology and processes should be directed to the Particulate and Multiphase Processes program (CBET 1514).
+Proposals dealing mainly with materials synthesis, processing and characterization may be more suitable for the Advanced Manufacturing program in the Division of Civil, Mechanical, and Manufacturing Innovation or programs in the Division of Materials Research.
+Proposals focused on biological systems may be more suitable for Physiological and Structural Systems in the Division of Integrative Organismal Systems.

 Innovative proposals outside of these specific interest areas may be considered; however, prior to submission, it is recommended that the PI contact the program director to avoid the possibility of the proposal being returned without review.